-UNIT AND PROGRAMME CHANGES 2020/21
+UNIT AND PROGRAMME CHANGES 2021/22

 All programme and unit changes are managed through formal University processes.
-This is to ensure that changes are academically appropriate, properly supported and are done in a way that safeguards the interests of students.
+This is to ensure that changes are academically appropriate, properly supported and are made in a way that safeguards the interests of students.

-In addition to the Bath Blend approach to delivery of your programme in 2020/21, which has already been put in place, it is possible that further changes to your programme may be required.
-These are more likely to be part of continual development aimed at enhancing your learning experience and maintaining high academic standards and quality.
+We continually look for ways to develop and improve our programmes, aimed at enhancing your learning experience and maintaining high academic standards and quality.
 Such changes could be, for example, to update content to reflect latest developments in a particular field of study, or to respond to student feedback on delivery and/or assessment.
 Students who would be affected by proposed changes are consulted about them, either via their Staff/Student Liaison Committee or directly, depending on the nature of the change.

-As we have already experienced, it is sometimes necessary to make changes due to unforeseen or unavoidable circumstances.
-Outside of the global pandemic, this could be for reasons such as:
+In addition, it is sometimes necessary to make changes due to unforeseen or unavoidable circumstances.
+The need to adapt to circumstances created by the global pandemic was a significant example of this.

+This could also be for reasons such as: